Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Proofs of

 Similarly, we can also obtain that $\beta_{P+\epsilon}=(P+\epsilon)/2$, as desired. \\ \textbf{Case 3}: $\lambda=0$.
-In this case, the OU-Colored AWGN channel (\ref{ou-awgn-main}) boils down to a white Gaussian channel.
+In this case, the continuous-time ARMA$(1,1)$ Gaussian channel (\ref{ou-awgn-main}) boils down to the continuous-time AWGN channel (\ref{AWGN2}).
 Indeed, similarly as above, we can readily show that $\beta_{P+\epsilon}=(P+\epsilon)/2$, which is our desired result. \end{proof}

+\textbf{Acknowledgement.} The work of G. Han has been supported by the Research Grants Council of the Hong Kong Special Administrative Region, China, under Project 17304121 and by the National Natural Science Foundation of China, under Project 61871343.
+The work of S. Shamai has been supported by the German Research Foundation (DFG) via the German-Israeli Project Cooperation (DIP), under Project SH $1937/1$-$1$.